iammeechar/Food-Delivery-App/README.md

     Promotions and Discounts: Stay updated on the latest offers and discounts.

 2.User Guide.

-3.To get started with FoodiePal, follow these simple steps:
+To use the aforementioned features, follow these simple steps:

     Sign Up/Log In: Create a new account or log in using your existing credentials.